 If you use a regular loaf pan, you are going to have an issue with the slices being wildly uneven.
 If you want a long, even loaf like you buy in the store, you need a Pullman loaf pan.
 They are inexpensive, and will save you tons of money.
 The top is purchased separately, but is necessary.
 While you are buying stuff, I would really recommend you buying the “Artisan Bread Five Minutes a Day” book.
 Much like the salad spinner has changed my salad-making life, this book will change your bread-making life.
 The ease in the recipes are freeing for busy people.
-This recipe I’m posting is the one I use every week, and I have it memorized along with a couple of amendments.
+This recipe I’m posting is the one I use often, and I have it memorized along with a couple of amendments.

 Light-Wheat Sandwich Bread

 Adapted from, “Artisan Breads Five Minutes a Day”

 1 1/2 tablespoons Kosher salt

 2 cups whole wheat flour

 Store in a tightly covered container for up to 14 days.
 When ready to use, turn dough out on lightly floured counter.
 Dust dough with flour and work into a ball, turning dough underneath as you turn.
 Place dough in well greased Pullman pan.

 Let rest 45 minutes to an hour, until doubled.